 Key Takeaways

-• Tourists and short-term visitors can travel in Puerto Rico using a valid license from their home country, while international visitors may need an International Driving Permit.
+- Tourists and short-term visitors can travel around Puerto Rico using a valid license from their home country, while international visitors may need an International Driving Permit.

-• For extended stays or residency, individuals must obtain a Puerto Rican driver's license within 30 days of registering for residency, involving fees, medical certification, and proof of income, as detailed in a comprehensive Puerto Rico driving guide.
+- For extended stays or residency, individuals must get a Puerto Rico driver's license within 30 days of registering for residency, involving fees, medical certification, and proof of income, as detailed in a comprehensive Puerto Rico driving guide.

-• The reciprocity agreement with U.S. states allows using a valid driver's license from any U.S. state without taking additional driving or written tests, provided certain requirements are met and the Puerto Rico driver's license format is followed.
+- Tourists with a valid U.S. license often ask, "Can I drive in Puerto Rico with a US license?"
+The reciprocity agreement with U.S. states allows using a valid driver's license from any U.S. state without taking additional driving or written tests, provided certain requirements are met and the Puerto Rico DMV format is followed.

-• Using an expeditor service can simplify the process of obtaining a Puerto Rican driver's license, especially for non-Spanish language speakers, though it comes with additional costs.
+- Using an expediter service can simplify the process of obtaining a Puerto Rican driver's license, especially for non-Spanish language speakers, though it comes with additional costs.

 Do You Need A Puerto Rico Driver's License?